 You can change the publication date of a blog post before or after it's published.
 This changes the order in which posts appear on a Blog Page.

-Note: Visit Blog Settings to learn about other customization options for your blog.
+Tip: Visit Blog Settings and Blog features by template to learn about other blog customization options.